Chart Color Schemes

 Broadmeadow has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting the area.
-Notable projects include Parkway Avenue Roundabout Safety Improvements, Gregson Park Masterplan, Hamilton South Social Housing Renewal, and Newcastle Future Transit Corridor.
-The following list details those most relevant:.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 21 such projects that could potentially influence the area.
+Notable among these are Parkway Avenue Roundabout Safety Improvements, Gregson Park Masterplan, Hamilton South Social Housing Renewal, and Newcastle Future Transit Corridor.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.